anywherelearning

 Outdoor STEM Challenge Cards

-20 outdoor STEM challenges for homeschool kids ages 6-14: build, test, and engineer using what nature provides.
+20 outdoor STEM challenges for kids ages 6-14: build, test, and engineer using what nature provides.
 Low-prep.

 Unlock with membership$99/year · 100+ activities